 A single moderately weathered stone weighing 587 g was found in Algeria and sold in Tucson in January 2009 to M. Farmer and J. Strope.
 After the stone was cut into thin slices on a wire-saw (A. Karl), leaving ~450 g after accounting for the cutting loss, samples were sent to several investigators (T. Bunch and J. Wittke, NAU; M. Weisberg, KCCU) for study and classification.
 A preliminary classification was given for NWA 5492 as an anomalous member of the CB chondrite group.

 Although textural similarities exist with CH and CB chondrites, several differences distinguish NWA 5492 from them.
 As is typical for the CB group, NWA 5492 is a breccia composed of type-I chondrules (e.g., PP, PO, BO, CC, RP, POP, Al-rich), lithic clasts (e.g., chondrule-rich, impact-melt, granular fine-grained), FeNi-metal nodules (isolated and in clusters), and abundant sulfides (predominantly troilite, with daubreelite and possible minor alabandite).
-As with CH chondrites, NWA 5492 lacks matrix material, has depletions in volatiles, and contains abundant FeNi-metal (22.6 vol%, comparable to CH chondrites).
+As with CH chondrites, NWA 5492 lacks matrix material, has depletions in volatile elements, and contains abundant FeNi-metal (22.6 vol%, comparable to CH chondrites).
 However, whereas CH and CB chondrules are Na-depleted, those in NWA 5492 are Na-rich (Weisberg et al., 2011).
-In addition, NWA 5492 does not contain the refractory element enrichments seen in CH and CB chondrites; this is consistent with a greater degree of evaporation of refractory material in the inner Solar System (Friend et al., 2011; Weisberg et al., 2011, 2012).
-Importantly, the chondrule textural types present in NWA 5492 and the ungrouped metal-rich chondrite GRO 95551 are significantly different from those of ordinary chondrites (Weisberg et al., 2015).
-The lack of matrix material in NWA 5492 and GRO 95551 is not well understood, and could be from a different cause than in CH and CB chondrites (i.e., condensation from an impact-generated vapor plume).
-This feature in NWA 5492 and GRO 95551 could also be attributed to rapid accretion of chondrules in a very high temperature environment possibly associated with low amounts of ambient dustconditions which existed in the inner Solar System.
+In addition, NWA 5492 does not contain the refractory element enrichments seen in CH and CB chondrites; this is consistent with a greater degree of evaporation of refractory material in the inner Solar System (Friend et al., 2011; Weisberg et al., 1996, 2011, 2012).
+Importantly, the chondrule textural types present in NWA 5492 and in the ungrouped metal-rich chondrite GRO 95551 are significantly different from those of ordinary chondrites (Weisberg et al., 2015).
+The lack of matrix material in NWA 5492 and GRO 95551 is not well understood, and could result from an entirely different process from the one which produced CH and CB chondrites (i.e., condensation from an impact-generated vapor plume).
+This feature in NWA 5492 and GRO 95551 could also be attributed to rapid accretion of chondrules in a very high temperature environment, possibly associated with low amounts of ambient dustconditions which existed in the inner Solar System.

-An O-isotopic composition was determined for NWA 5492 (D. Rumble, CIW), and its position on a three-isotope plot is unique among chondritic meteorites; sample clasts plot within two distinct reservoirs.
-The main plot (a), based on a sample of smaller-sized reduced chondrules and fragments that likely represent the parent body, lies in an unoccupied region above the TFL, just below the OC field and just above the EC field (Δ17O = 0.43; NWA 5492a/CR,CH plot).
+An O-isotopic composition was determined for NWA 5492 (D. Rumble III, CIW), and its position on a three-isotope plot is unique among chondritic meteorites; sample clasts plot within two distinct reservoirs.
+The main plot (a), based on a sample of smaller-sized reduced chondrules and fragments that likely represent the parent body, lies in an unoccupied region above the TFL just below the OC field and just above the EC field (Δ17O = 0.43; NWA 5492a/CR,CH plot).
 The other less prevalent O-isotopic plot (b), which is the result of analyzing certain barred chondrule clasts, lies along the CR trend line (Δ17O = -2.28; NWA 5492b/CR,CH plot).
-This plot (b) might represent impacts of diverse objects, possibly related to the CR Clan, on the NWA 5492 parent body.
-Notably, plot (a) lies near, or overlaps that determined for chondrules in GRO 95551, which supports the formation of both meteorites in a similar oxygen reservoir.
+This plot (b) might represent impacts of diverse objects possibly related to the CR Clan onto the NWA 5492 parent body.
+Notably, plot (a) lies near to, or overlaps that determined for chondrules in GRO 95551, which supports the formation of both meteorites in a similar oxygen reservoir (see diagram below).
 Further O-isotopic analyses of NWA 5492 and GRO 95111 conducted by Weisberg et al. (2015) demonstrates that some overlap exists with O and E chondrites.
 Notably, the metal-rich chondrite pairing, NWA 12273/12379, is also thought to have formed in the inner Solar System through an impact process similar to that of the G chondrites.